 Setting up my Etsy shop was quick and painless.
 But I found that selling on Etsy had a pretty steep learning curve.
 So, seeing as a few of you readers have started your own shops, I thought I would pass on what I’ve learned in my first year (alright, only eleven months) of selling on Etsy.

 There are a few different styles of backgrounds for items on Etsy, but the standard background is plain, bright white.
 I figured I could just photograph items on a white background and I’d be good to go.
 I was wrong.

-After the Little Miss would go to bed I would head to the basement and try to take crisp white photos like I saw on everyone else's stores.
+After the Little Miss would go to bed I would head to the basement and try to take crisp white photos like I saw on everyone else’s stores.
 I tried all the different lights we had including holding lightbulbs at different angles.
 I used white sheets and towels for backgrounds.
-I tried to rig up a light box using blankets in a laundry bin.
+I tried to rig up a lightbox using blankets in a laundry bin.
 All the photos turned out dark and made my shots, and therefore my stuff, look amateur.

 Thankfully the Little Miss was still napping at that point and I discovered sunlight.
 Sweet, bright sunlight.
-The neighbours must have thought I was a bit kooky photographing a chair covered in a sheet on the front porch, but it worked and I didn't need to buy expensive photography equipment.
+The neighbors must have thought I was a bit kooky photographing a chair covered in a sheet on the front porch, but it worked and I didn’t need to buy expensive photography equipment.